guoyu-eng/Paradigm-programming/README.md

 # Paradigm-programming

-Comprised of four sections, including ASP, Haskell, Machine Learning in Physical Currents, and Quantum Physics Learning
+Comprised of four sections, including ASP, Generalisation Priority Algorithms in Haskell, Machine Learning in Physical Currents, and Quantum Physics Learning
+## ASP
+## Generalisation Priority Algorithms in Haskell
 ## Machine Learning in Physical Currents

 This section contains a Python script that implements a neural network model for regression tasks, specifically designed for analyzing physical current measurements.